Postgraduate Diploma in TESOL

 This course consists of six modules:

-• Three are delivered in a blended mode, combining on-line and face-to-face teaching; and
+• Two are delivered in a blended mode, combining on-line and in-person teaching; and

-• Three are delivered entirely face-to-face at RELC.
+• Four are delivered entirely in-person at RELC.

 The sequence and mode of delivery of the modules are subject to change.